How To Sleep After Acl Tear

 Medications commonly prescribed for pain relief after an ACL tear include over-the-counter pain relievers such as acetaminophen (Tylenol) and ibuprofen (Advil, Motrin), as well as prescription pain medications such as opioids.
 While opioids can be effective for managing severe pain, they also carry a risk of side effects, including drowsiness, constipation, and addiction.
 It's essential to use opioids responsibly and under the guidance of a healthcare professional.

 In addition to medication, physical therapy can play a significant role in pain management.
 Exercises and stretches can help to reduce stiffness, improve range of motion, and alleviate pain.
-Your physical therapist can also teach you techniques for managing pain, such as ice and heat therapy.
+Plus, your physical therapist can also teach you techniques for managing pain, such as ice and heat therapy.
 Ice can help to reduce inflammation and numb the area, while heat can help to relax muscles and improve circulation.

 Trends and Latest Developments